 Other employee benefits

 Group life insurance terminates with your employment.
 If your recent medical exams indicate any health risk factors (elevated cholesterol or high blood pressure) then it makes sense to consider converting your group term insurance plan to an individual insurance plan.
 Term life insurance plans are inexpensive but like all term insurance, the coverage will likely expire before you do.
 If you need permanent insurance then it makes sense to consider asking about a permanent plan at this point.
 Converting to permanent coverage might be better than converting to term insurance because the insurer is more likely to offer their best available rates.
 These “best rates’ are typically not offered to people simply converting from group term insurance to individual term insurance.
-See the “iquote” system at Freedom Benefits for a search of more than 400 lost cost term life insurance plans that offer personal enrollment support through OnlineAdviser service.
+See the “iquote” system at Freedom Benefits or a search of more than 400 lost cost term life insurance plans that offer personal enrollment support through OnlineAdviser service.

 When converting any type of insurance plan from a group plan to an individual plan, you can use any qualified insurance agent of your choice.
 You are not obligated to use the agent who handled your company’s group insurance plan.

 Dental plans and other ancillary health plan benefits are typically not included in COBRA coverage or other private conversion plans, so it makes sense to separately consider the impact of losing this coverage.
 If you expect to be working for another employer soon then it usually makes sense to “do without” for a few months.
 But if you will be without group benefits for many months or longer, then you can replace the group benefits with privately purchased benefit plans.
 Usually PPO discount plans are more cost effective than insurance plans for ancillary benefits like dental, Rx, vision and alternative care.
-A free prescription drug discount card is available for download at Freedom Benefits and a free 30 day trial of a dental / prescription / medical discount plan at www.ehealthdiscountplan.com.
+A free prescription drug discount card is available at Freedom Benefits and a free 30 day trial of a dental / prescription / medical discount plan.

 If you have a Medical Savings Account (MSA) or Health Savings Account (HSA) plan with our former employer, consider whether you may not make additional contributions or take qualified tax-free withdrawals while unemployed.
 The rules vary depending on individual circumstances.
 Most people can work around these tax issues to avoid unnecessary taxes and withdrawal penalties, but only if you are aware of them and plan accordingly.
 MSA account balances can be rolled over, tax-free, into a new account in a procedure similar to a retirement plan rollover.
 Make sure that you convert your Medical Savings Account to a Health Savings Account during the rollover to improve the benefits available.
 If you know that you will be paying for your own medical insurance for awhile while unemployed, you can save some taxes by making an extra tax-deductible deposit into your HSA now, and then paying for health insurance with the tax-free funds.
 This is one of the only practical ways for individuals who are not self-employed to deduct the cost of individual health insurance.